 You have difficulty with the changes of season or with the fall in particular?

-Seasonal depression, also known as seasonal affective disorder, is a type of depression that occurs in late fall or early winter.
+Seasonal depression, also called seasonal affective disorder, is a type of depression that occurs in late fall or early winter.
 It is most likely caused by a lack of sunlight at these times of the year, and fades with the onset of spring and summer.
-It is not only characterized by slightly lower morale in the winter, but rather by real signs of depression.
-Sadness, fatigue, irritability, need for more sleep, loss of interest, etc.rêt, etc.
+It is not only characterized by slightly lower morale in the winter, but rather by genuine signs of depression.
+Sadness, fatigue, irritability, need for more sleep, loss of interest, etc.

-There is a way to prevent, or at least lessen, the impact of seasonal changes on those affected by them..
+There is a way to prevent, or at least lessen, the impact of seasonal changes on those affected.

 So you will like my advice:⠀⠀⠀⠀⠀⠀⠀⠀⠀